Computability of digital cubical singular homology of $c_1$-digital images: Cube automorphisms and injective singular cubes

-The term ``embedding'' is used because an embedding is an isomorphism onto its image. \begin{thm} If $\sigma:I^q \to X$ is an embedding, then $\sigma: I^q \to \sigma(I^q)$ is an isomorphism of digital images. \end{thm} \begin{proof} If $\sigma:I^q \to X$ is an embedding, then $\sigma(I^q)$ is an elementary $q$-cube, and so $\sigma(I^q)$ is naturally isomorphic (as a digital image) to $I^q$.
+The term ``embedding'' is used because an embedding is an isomorphism onto its image: \begin{thm} If $\sigma:I^q \to X$ is an embedding, then $\sigma: I^q \to \sigma(I^q)$ is an isomorphism of digital images. \end{thm} \begin{proof} If $\sigma:I^q \to X$ is an embedding, then $\sigma(I^q)$ is an elementary $q$-cube, and so $\sigma(I^q)$ is naturally isomorphic (as a digital image) to $I^q$.
 Let $i:\sigma(I^q) \to I^q$ be this isomorphism.
 Then $\sigma \circ i: I^q \to I^q$ is continuous and injective (and thus bijective).
 By Lemma 2.3 of \cite{hmps}, $\sigma \circ i$ is an isomorphism, and thus $\sigma$ is an isomorphism. \end{proof}

 Then we can easily obtain: \begin{thm} If $\sigma:I^q \to X$ is injective, then $\sigma$ is an embedding. \end{thm} \begin{proof} Let $\sigma$ be injective.
-Then $\sigma$ is uniquely determined by its values on the set $V = S_0 \cup S_1 = \{0, \theta^1, \dots, \theta^q\}$.
+Then by Lemma \ref{cube_unique}, $\sigma$ is uniquely determined by its values on the set $V = S_0 \cup S_1 = \{0, \theta^1, \dots, \theta^q\}$.
 There is an embedding which agrees with $\sigma$ on $V$: the affine linear map which sends $V$ to $\sigma(V)$.
-By Lemma \ref{cube_unique}, $\sigma$ is uniquely determined by its values on $V$, and so we conclude that $\sigma$ is this affine linear map, which is an embedding. \end{proof}
+Since $\sigma$ is uniquely determined by its values on $V$, we conclude that $\sigma$ is this affine linear map, which is an embedding. \end{proof}